apache/www-site/content/legal/src-headers.md

 <ol start="0">
  <li id="3party-defn">The term "third-party work" refers to a work not submitted directly to the ASF by the copyright owner or owner's agent.
 This includes parts of a work submitted directly to the ASF for which the submitter is not the copyright owner or owner's agent. </li>
  <li id="3party-nomove">Do not modify or remove any copyright notices or licenses within third-party works.</li>
- <li id="3party-addlicense">Do ensure that every third-party work includes its associated license, even if that requires
+ <li id="3party-addlicense">Make sure that every third-party work includes its associated license, even if that requires
  adding a copy of the license from the third-party download site into the distribution.</li>
  <li id="3party-noapachelicense">Do not add the standard Apache License header to the top of third-party source files.</li>
- <li id="3party-minormodsok">Minor modifications/additions to third-party source files should typically be licensed under the same terms as the rest of the rest of the third-party source for convenience.</li>
+ <li id="3party-minormodsok">Minor modifications/additions to third-party source files should typically be licensed under the same terms as the rest of the third-party source for convenience.</li>
- <li id="3party-majormodpmc">Major modifications/additions to third-party should be dealt with on a case-by-case basis by the PMC.</li>
+ <li id="3party-majormodpmc">The project's PMC should deal with major modifications/additions to third-party source files on a case-by-case basis.</li>
 </ol>

 ## NOTICE file  {#notice}
 <ol start="0">
  <li id="notice-required">Every Apache distribution should include a NOTICE file in the top directory, along with the standard LICENSE file.</li>
- <li id="notice-text">The top of each NOTICE file should include the following text, suitably modified to reflect the product name and year(s)
+ <li id="notice-text">The top of each NOTICE file should include the following text, suitably modified to reflect the product name and the year(s)
  of distribution of the current and past versions of the product:

     Apache [PRODUCT_NAME]